quantori/pyforge-python-school-3/ProjectIdea.md

     - GET: /me get the doctor's own profile

-    - PATCH: /me update the doctor's own profile info including password, but not email or role
+    - PATCH: /me update the doctor's own profile info including password, but not role

     - GET: /me/patients get all patients of the doctor

     - GET: /me/patients/{patient_id} get a patient of the doctor

     - POST: /me/patients/{patient_id}/prescriptions create a new prescription for a patient

+[//]: # (    - PATCH: /me/patients/{patient_id}/prescriptions/{prescription_id} update a prescription for a patient)

     - GET: /me/appointments?status={status} get all appointments of the doctor, you can filter by status, default is pending